 Valerie Saunders and Kimber White, Co-Chairs

-The organization was created at the direction of a 53-person Steering Committee, led by an 11-person Executive Board headed by Chairperson Ryan Weyandt.
+The organization was conceptualized by and created at the direction of a 53-person Steering Committee, led by an 11-person Executive Board headed by Chairperson Ryan Weyandt.
+Ryan was nominated and elected to this role by the members of the Steering Committee.

-Together, these volunteers combined their passion, knowledge and expertise to guide the development of critical assets including bylaws, mission statement, website, naming, logo and chapter development.
+Together, these volunteers combined their passion, knowledge and expertise to guide the development of critical assets including bylaws, mission + vision statements, a website, naming, branding, and chapter development.

 Listed alphabetically by first name.